lokalise/lokalise-push-action/README.md

 - `api_token` — Lokalise API token with read/write permissions.
 - `project_id` — Your Lokalise project ID.
 - `translations_path` — One or more paths to your translations.
 For example, if your translations are stored in the `locales` folder at the project root, use `locales` (leave out leading and trailing slashes).
 Defaults to `locales`.
-- `file_format` — **⚠️ DEPRECATED**: use `file_ext` instead. *This will be removed in the next stable release.* Defines the format of your translation files, such as `json` for JSON files.
+- `file_format` — **⚠️ DEPRECATED**: use `file_ext` instead. *This will be removed in the next major release.* Defines the format of your translation files, such as `json` for JSON files.
 Defaults to `json`.
 This format determines how translation files are processed and also influences the file extension used when searching for them.
 However, some specific formats, such as `json_structured`, still use the generic `.json` extension.
 If you're using such a format, make sure to set the `file_ext` parameter explicitly to match the correct extension for your files.
 Alternatively, configure the `name_pattern` parameter.
 - `base_lang` — The base language of your project (e.g., `en` for English).
 Defaults to `en`.
 - `file_ext` — File extension(s) to use when searching for translation files without leading dot.
 This parameter has no effect when the `name_pattern` is provided.